18ashchel/2048/README.md

 # 2048
-Simple 2048 game using pygame
+Simple rainbow 2048 game using pygame